Aetna Seeks Health Insurance Rate Hikes In Pa.

 Aetna noted that rates could go up and others could go down for individual businesses, depending on characteristics of their employees.

-"The exact rate change will depend on what benefit plan the group chooses, when the group's contract renews, the age, gender and family size for enrolling employees, and where in Pennsylvania the group is located," Aetna said.
+"The exact rate change will depend on what benefit plan the group chooses, when the group's contract renews, the age, gender and family size for enrolling employees, and where in

 (c)2012 The Pittsburgh Tribune-Review (Greensburg, Pa.)